drjoschua/nr-litteratur/ACC-ASS.md

 * _automated testing_ using Bobby 4.0 , and
 * asynchronous _remote testing_ by blind experts.

-They used the user testing as a baseline and categorized found issues into WCAG accessibility and empirical accessibillity problems.
+They used the user testing as a baseline and categorized found issues into WCAG accessibility and empirical accessibility problems.
 They showed that screen reader techniques could find 50 % of issues, at the same time as asynchronous user testing was least effective.
 They found strengths and weaknesses for all methods:
-* Screen reader testing performed best on effectivness (validity and thoroughness).
+* Screen reader testing performed best on effectiveness (validity and thoroughness).
 * Remote and screen reader evaluation were equality better than other techniques on validity.
-* Screen reader was very good in finding a variety of of types of problems.
+* Screen reader was very good in finding a variety of types of problems.
-* Tje re,pe group reported far fewer details and left out a lot of minor problems.
+* The remote group reported far fewer details and left out a lot of minor problems.

-They condlude that a multiple evaluators using screen reader were most effective at finding accessibility problems, at the same time as the screen reader would reduce the number of false positives.
+They conclude that multiple evaluators using screen reader were most effective at finding accessibility problems, at the same time as the screen reader would reduce the number of false positives.
-They show that multiple evaluaotros working independentaly were more efficient than individuals:
+They show that multiple evaluators working independently were more efficient than individuals:
 Groups of 5+ could find 50\% of know problems.
 They conclude that using guidelines alone are inadequate for developers without accessibility training.